You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 Federal law and State law

-State and territory Parliament may make laws for their states or territories including for education and health.
-For example, the NT Parliament also called the Legislative Assembly, makes laws that only apply to people and things inside or have a connection with the NT.
-States each have a state constitution that gives them powers to make laws.
-The NT legislation created by the Federal Parliament called the Northern Territory (Self-Government) Act 1978 gives powers to the NT Legislative Assembly and NT Government and covers areas such as crime, the police, industry, mining, land use, environment, health and education.
-However, the Federal Government can disallow any Act of the NT Parliament, and Territory legislation can be legislatively annulled, as happened with the passing of the Euthanasia Laws Act 1997 (Cth), which rendered inoperative the Rights of the Terminally Ill Act 1995 (NT).
+NT Parliament, also called the Legislative Assembly, makes laws that only apply to people and things inside or connected with the NT.
+The NT legislation created by the Federal Parliament called the Northern Territory (Self-Government) Act 1978 (Cth) gives powers to the NT Legislative Assembly and NT Government to make laws that cover areas such as crime, the police, industry, mining, land use, environment, health and education.
+The Federal government also has additional powers in the NT over industrial matters and First Nations land rights.
+In the past, the Federal Government could disallow any Act of the NT Parliament and Territory legislation, as happened with the passing of the Euthanasia Laws Act 1997 (Cth), which rendered inoperative the Rights of the Terminally Ill Act 1995 (NT).
+This power was taken away by the Territories Self-Cogernment Legislation Amendment (Disallowance and Amendment of Laws) Act 2011 (Cth) and the Governor-General can no longer disallow laws of the NT, however they can still override NT laws.

 Citizens' constitutional rights

-There are also implied rights that are not directly written in the Constitution but are inferred by the High Court of Australia.
+There are also implied rights not directly written in the Constitution but inferred by legislation or the common law.
 One example of an implied right is the right to freedom of political communication.
-This right was established in landmark cases such as the Australian Capital Television Pty Ltd v Commonwealth (1992) and Theophanous v Herald & Weekly Times Ltd (1994), where the High Court considered that political communication is essential to Australia's system of representative Government.
+This right was established in landmark cases such as the Australian Capital Television Pty Ltd v Commonwealth [1992] HCA 45, where the High Court considered political communication essential to Australia's system of representative Government.
+Implied rights include the right to vote, judicial independence and the right to equality in the electoral process.

 Criminal law and civil law